Penyard House, Ross-on-Wye: Later residents

-By 1856 William Stubbs (1798-1871) had bought Penyard House.
-He was born in 1798 in London and joined the East India Company’s Civil service.
+By 1856 William Stubbs had bought Penyard House.
+He was born in 1798 in London and joined the East India Company's Civil service.
 He had three sons and five daughters by his wife Jane Charlotte.
 All of them were born in India.
 In about 1850 he returned to England and lived at Fownhope Court.
 His wife died in 1853 and in 1856 he moved to Penyard House.
 At this time it was still known as “Lower Weston”.
-The 1861 Census shows him living there with his five unmarried daughters and his only surviving son Major General William Henry Stubbs (1826-1877).
+The 1861 Census shows him living there with his five unmarried daughters and his only surviving son Major General William Henry Stubbs.
 William Stubbs died in 1871 and left the house to his children.

 Major General William Henry Stubbs married in 1877at the age of 51 Hester Clara Hawkshaw who was the daughter of Edward Burdett Hawkshaw, Rector of Weston-Under-Penyard from 1855 until his death in 1912, aged 97.
 Her mother was Catherine Mary Jane Hoskyns whose family owned Harewood Park.
 Unfortunately he died several months after the marriage in 1877 and the five sisters became the owners of the house.
 Clara the widow also lived with them for several years before she moved to Harewood Park which she later inherited.
 It seems that it was the Misses Stubbs who changed the name of the property from “Lower Weston” to “Penyard House” because the 1881 Census names it as this for the first time.
 The sisters were active in community affairs and donated to charitable events.
 They sold the house in 1902 and moved to Cheltenham.
 The new owner was Robert Law Harkness.

-Robert Law Harkness (1852-1914) was born in 1852 in Great Malvern.
+Robert Law Harkness was born in 1852 in Great Malvern.
 His father was the Reverend Robert Harkness.
 His sister Margaret Harkness was a notable journalist and writer.
 In 1887 he married Mary Robina Tregonwell daughter of John Tregonwell of Cranborne Lodge.
 The couple had no children.

 After he moved into the house Robert bought several other properties in the area including Bollitree Castle Farm, Upper Weston, Seabrook and Ivy House.
-He died in 1914 and his wife Mary continued to live at the house until her death in 1824.
-They are both buried in St Lawrence Churchyard in Weston under Penyard.
+He died in 1914 and his wife Mary continued to live at the house until her death in 1924.

-Robert Alfred Lowth (1897-1982), whose Father was a first cousin of Mary Harkness, inherited the house on her death in 1924.
+Robert Alfred Lowth, whose father was a first cousin of Mary Harkness, inherited the house on her death in 1924.
 Soon after he inherited the house he married Nancy Eva Aikin-Sneath and the couple lived in the house with their three children until 1935 when they moved to nearby Bollitree Lawns.
 The house then became the Wye Hotel which was still operating in the early 1980s.